mjoshd/ESP32_MQTT-LWT_JSON_LEDs/README.md

 * Added MQTT LWT functionality (example uses Core Mosquitto addon)

-* Added Color Temperature slider for use Home Assistant
+* Added Color Temperature slider for use in Home Assistant

 * Re-factored some code to increase readability and ease of adoption